luca037/SimpleSimplex/README.md

-# OperationsResearch1
+# SimpleSimplex
-Some algorithms introduced in the course of Operations Research 1.
+Some algorithms introduced in the course of Operations Research 1:
+- Two phases Simplex
+- Dual Simplex
+- Cutting Plane
+- Branch & Bound